South Carolina Health Department Birth Certificate

 Public Awareness and Education

 Efforts to raise public awareness about the importance of birth certificates and the services offered by the South Carolina Health Department are also gaining momentum.
-Many individuals may not fully understand the significance of birth certificates or the steps required to obtain or amend them.
+That's why many individuals may not fully understand the significance of birth certificates or the steps required to obtain or amend them.
 Targeted outreach and education initiatives can help address these knowledge gaps and see to it that all residents have access to the vital records they need.

 Addressing Fraud and Security Threats